ESA title

 ESA shares Estrack capacity with other space agencies, who in return provide tracking services to ESA missions under a number of resourcing-sharing agreements.
 These include networks and stations operated by ASI (Italy), CNES (France), DLR (Germany), NASA's Deep Space Network and Goddard Space Flight Centre and JAXA (Japan).

-For example, NASA's Deep Space Network stations routinely support Rosetta and Mars Express (as well as other, now-complete missions such as Huygens and Venus Express), while Estrack is supporting Japan's Hayabusa-2 mission to asteroid 1999 JU3 (arriving in 2018).
-In recent years, Estrack has provided support to missions operated by China and Russia, as well as tracking the descent of NASA rovers to the surface of Mars.
+For example, NASA's Deep Space Network stations routinely support ESA missions such as Mars Express (as well as other, now-complete missions such as Rosetta and Venus Express), while Estrack has supported missions such as Japan's Hayabusa-2 mission to asteroid 1999 JU3 and India's Chandrayaan-3 Moon lander, and tracked the descent of NASA rovers such as Perseverance to the surface of Mars.

 This global cooperation allows all agencies to make use of a wide number of ground stations in geographically advantageous locations, maximising efficiency and enhancing scientific returns for all.